-Study of a biblical philosophy of missions and basic
+Study of a biblical philosophy of missions and basic biblical strategies.

-biblical strategies.
 Examination of major world views.
 Evaluation of theories of the mission process, and current trends in Protestant missions.
-Also covers missionary problems, current literature and a geographical survey of missions needs.
-Second semester, odd-numbered years, two hours.
+Also covers missionary problems, current literature, and a geographical survey of missions needs.
+Second semester, even-numbered calendar years, two hours.